dplloyd/edinburgh-_bike_hire/README.md

 ## Summary

-Last updates: 4th October 2020
+Last updated: 21st November 2020

 A mish mash of various data visualisation and analysis of City of Edinburgh's [cycle hire statistics](https://edinburghcyclehire.com/open-data).
 I'll add to this as I go.